David Driskell: Early life and education

-David Clyde Driskell was born in 1931 in Eatonton, Georgia, the son of George Washington Driskell, a Baptist minister, and Mary Cloud Driskell, a homemaker.
+David Clyde Driskell was born in 1931 in Eatonton, Georgia.
+He was the son of George Washington Driskell, a Baptist minister, and Mary Cloud Driskell, a homemaker.
 His grandfather, William Driskell, was born into slavery in 1862, and taught himself Methodist doctrine, becoming a minister.
 When David Driskell was five years old, he moved with his family to Appalachia in western North Carolina, where he attended segregated elementary and high schools.

 Art was already embedded in his family life before he went to college; his father created paintings and drawings on religious themes, his mother made quilts and baskets, and his grandfather was a sculptor.

 Driskell attended Howard University in Washington, D.C., graduating with a bachelor's degree in art in 1955.
 He started off studying painting and history until meeting James A. Porter, an acclaimed African-American art historian, who took him under his wing and encouraged him to study art history.
 Driskell was influenced by James V. Herring, another of his professors at Howard, and Mary Beattie Brady, the director of the Harmon Foundation, an organization that collected work by African Americans.
 Driskell would continue to work closely with Brady throughout his early career.

 In 1952, Driskell married Thelma Grace DeLoatch.

 In 1953, he received a scholarship to attend the Skowhegan School of Painting and Sculpture.